 |Stock Name||CMP (Rs)||% Change||P/E Ratio||Nos of shares||Value of portfolio||% of Portfolio|

 |Manappuram Finance||104.85||-2.74||12.83||95,29,586||₹ 99,91,77,092||11.62%|

 |Srikalahasthi Pipes||337.9||-1.72||9.33||6,36,923||₹ 21,52,16,282||2.50%|

-Rain Industry is the prime target of her investment followed by Manappuram Finance, NOCIL, Thirumalai Chemicals and many more.
-Her another interesting investment is in Trident where she holds 1.03% of the stake as of Dec’16.
-Since her investment, the price has risen up to 82.25 as of March’17 form 57.55 on Dec’16, giving 42.92% return, She recently bought a lot of shares of Butterfly Gandhimathi, which is also favorite of Ashish Kacholia.
+Rain Industry is the prime target of her investment followed by Manappuram Finance, NOCIL, Thirumalai Chemicals, and many more.
+Her other interesting investment is in Trident where she holds 1.03% of the stake as of Dec’16.
+Since her investment, the price has risen up to 82.25 as of March’17 form 57.55 on Dec’16, giving 42.92% return, She recently bought a lot of shares of Butterfly Gandhimathi, which is also a favorite of Ashish Kacholia.
 But her main target is Rain Industries where she bought 1.27% of the equity in June’17 and increased it up to 2.57% of equity until December’17.

 Nevertheless, if the couple sells some stock, then it doesn’t always mean that they have lost their confidence in the company.
 It’s just that they might have found something else that’s worth more investing.
-Avanti Feeds is such example where she sold many of them even at low price and price went even high after the sell-off.
+Avanti Feeds is such an example where she sold many of them even at a low price and prices went even high after the sell-off.
 Though Avanti had given her a fair amount of gain even at that stage.